Salad without greens

 Of note, there were supposed to be a lot more tomatoes than you see in this photo, but I misjudged how many cherry tomatoes we would just eat in passing while they sat on the cupboard.
 As it turns out we ate almost all of them in the single day before I made this salad!
 Note to self: next time buy bigger containers of cherry tomatoes.

-The dressing for this grilled veggies salad is incredibly simple and uses ingredients you probably already have on hand.
+The recipe for this grilled vegetable salad dressing is incredibly simple and uses ingredients you probably already have on hand.

 And for a final touch, we add pickled capers.
 Capers are actually flower buds, which I think is pretty cool.
 Their bright, briny flavor is an excellent accent to the sweet tasting vegetables.
 They are also my replacement for canned or pickled olives in any dish because, alas, I cannot love olives.